Amortized Bayesian Mixture Models: Case studies

 The embedding from the global summary network is concatenated with the context variables $n$ and $p$ and passed to an invertible spline coupling network with 14 layers, implemented according to \citet{radev_bayesflow_2022}.
 This network is used for parameter posterior inference.
 As a classification network, a multilayer perceptron model composed of 12 fully connected layers with the ReLU activation function was used.

 All networks were trained jointly in an online training regime, for a total duration of 100 epochs, 2000 iterations each, with each iteration made of 128 sampled data sets from the Bayesian generative model.
 Figure~\ref{fig:mixture-normal_sbc-ecdf-constrained} shows the results of the simulation-based calibration \citep{talts_validating_2018} of the approximator of the parameter posteriors when the context variables were fixed at $N=200, P=3$.
 The results indicate good calibration of the estimated posteriors.
-Recovery of the parameters in general is relatively good, as shown in Figure~\ref{fig:mixture-normal_sbc-parameter-recovery-constrained}.
+Parameter recovery plots (Figure~\ref{fig:mixture-normal_sbc-parameter-recovery-constrained}) did not reveal issues with posterior approximation.
+Obtaining 1000 samples for 500 data sets with \texttt{BayesFlow}, without GPU acceleration, took about 12 sec in total.
+Obtaining 500 warmup and 1000 sampling iterations from a single chain in \texttt{Stan} (without parallelization) takes about 3 sec on the same hardware for a single data set -- fitting the model on 500 data sets would have therefore taken about a day.
+Inference with \texttt{BayesFlow} is therefore about 2 orders of magnitudes faster than with \texttt{Stan} for this model.

 Next, we show how the amortized inference compares to results obtained using MCMC with \texttt{Stan} \citep{carpenter_stan_2017}.
-We simulated a single data set from the generative model, and fitted the mixture model on the simulated data with NPE and with MCMC.
+We simulated a single data set from the generative model, and fitted the mixture model on the simulated data with ABI and with MCMC.
 The true parameter values in this particular example are $\pi = (0.3, 0.5, 0.2)$, $\mu = (-1.8, -0.5, 1.2)$ and the context variables were set to $N=200, P=3$.

-Figure~\ref{fig:mixture-normal-joint-posterior} shows the joint posterior distribution of the parameters as estimated by \texttt{BayesFlow} and \texttt{Stan}.
-Visual inspection indicates that the distributions are almost identical, suggesting that both methods sample from the same distribution.
+Figure~\ref{fig:mixture-normal-joint-posterior} shows the joint posterior distribution of the parameters as estimated by ABI and MCMC, with 6000 samples using either method.
+Visual inspection indicates that the distributions are almost identical.
+The C2ST score is 0.53, indicating that distinguishing between the ABI and MCMC samples is a difficult task for a neural classifier.
+These results suggest that both methods sample from nearly the same distribution.